WBL-567/Multimodal_mixed_strata_model/README.md

 The time interval of `a2` is approximately 0.000390625 s, corresponding to a sampling frequency of 2560 Hz.

+Some representative raw vibration files are provided directly in `.mat` format, while others are compressed as `.zip` files due to file-size limitations.
+Please unzip the `.zip` files before running `Spectrogram_generation.py`.
+After decompression, the `.mat` files should be placed in the same working directory as the spectrogram generation script or in the directory specified by the user.

 The sample raw vibration files are named as:

 ```text